daenis-dev/housing-district-pricing-model/README.md

   >> py -m pip install -u jupyter matplotlib numpy pandas scipy scikit-learn
   ```

-  - This will need to be done along the way with additional libraries

 - Open a Jupyter notebook and run the commands in the file *analyze_and_train.ipynb*

   ```